-I am going to try and lump all the information that pertains to all of the
+I am going to try and lump all the information that pertains to

-them over before e-mailing questions.
+Please read them over before e-mailing questions.

-Question - What is included in the
+Question - What is

-chassis plans?
+included in the chassis plans?

 Answer - Hardcopy prints on 11 x 17